Tips for Visiting New York City for the First Time (or the 100th)!

 Top of the Rock

-Gong to the top of Rockefeller Center gives one of the best views of the city.
+Going to the top of Rockefeller Center gives one of the city’s best views.
 Book your top of the Rock tickets here.

 You can also get to the top by visiting the Bar SixtyFive, which has a dress code.